RocketRider/GreenForce-Player/README.md

 - Intelligent file extension links
 - Command line switch (/aspect, /fullscreen, /?, /volume, /password, /hidden, /Invisible,...)
 - Standalone EXE with only ~4 MB (there are no other files required)
+- no installation (portable EXE-File)required
+- no administrator rights required
 - Fully developed in PureBasic

 # Screenshot